 We feel bad if no one appreciates us or we lose the winning lottery ticket or a loved one dies or we fail to pass a test ... ~ there are a millions things that can sadden us.
 But there is no feeling worse than knowing that you are a lost soul, for the consequences can be grave.
 It follows that there is no better feeling than knowing that you have been saved through the mercy of God and are heaven bound.

 Tuesday, January 12, 2016

 In today's Gospel reading from Mark 1, Jesus commanded an unclean spirit to come out of a man, and the spirit convulsed the man and with a loud cry came out of him.
 I am thinking that the Lord does not command us in such a way, for he wants us to exercise our free will to listen to him so that we may have faith.
 In other words, faith is necessary for us to know God, and it is brought forth by an act of our free will.

 Monday, January 11, 2016

-Eternity is real, for if not, then God cannot exist since there has to be a beginning and an end, we die and it's over since we do not possess a soul, and naturally, there will be no salvation to speak of.
-That eternity is reality makes life meaningful.
-Being aware that our soul is eternal prompts us to seek God who is eternal.
+Eternity is real, for if not, with a beginning and an end God cannot exist.
+We die and it's over and there would be no soul everlasting and thus no salvation to speak of.
+That eternity is reality makes life meaningful, prompting us to seek the eternal God.

 Simple ~ just pour your heart out to him, crying out to tell him everything that's in your heart.
 This in effect breaks down any barrier between you and God, because it shows that you trust in him enough to share all your "secrets" with him.
 In fact, constant pouring your heart out to God is a sign that you are in union with him.